Do Money Trees Like To Be Root Bound? (+When To Repot)

 Best soil and pot for money tree

-Keeping your money tree in a pot that is too small will make it root-bound.
-Whereas keeping it in a larger pot will retain excess water and cause root rot.
+Keeping your money tree in a too small pot will make it root-bound.
+However, keeping it in a larger pot will retain excess water and cause root rot.

 If you use a small pot for your money tree, you will face issues such as: